-Earlier we have discussed the construction, symbol and other properties of NPN and PNP Transistor.
+Earlier we discussed the construction, symbol and other properties of NPN and PNP Transistor.
 In this article, we are going to discuss the difference between NPN and PNP Transistor based on those properties.
 So, this article is basically on NPN vs PNP transistor.

 Full form of NPN Transistor

 The full form of NPN Transistor is Negative Positive and Negative Transistor.
-It is called NPN because it contains the doping of Emitter, base and collector region with negative, positive and negative majority charges respectively.
+It is called NPN because it contains the doping of Emitter, base and collector regions with negative, positive and negative majority charges respectively.

 What is the full form of PNP Transistor